 19.00 – Watch YouTube or Netflix (wearing white/blue light reduction glasses) or read a business-related book.

 Friday has like a half-day vibe for me because I don’t do any client work at all apart from returning emails.
 I go out for lunch every Friday as I want to recreate that ‘Friday feeling’ that is hard to get when you work from home.

 I work on Saturday mornings before I turn into an armchair sportsman for the rest of the day at 1pm watching either darts or snooker.

 Saturday morning is a bit like Friday with that half-day feeling where I either read, write for clients because I feel like I am writing against the clock during office hours.

 Yep, I work every day.

 Monday – Thursdays is at full throttle but the other days are more laid back.

-I read a business type of book for 30-60 minutes during the week and will aim to finish it off on a Sunday morning.
+I read a business type of book for 30-60 minutes during the week and will aim to finish them off on a Sunday morning.
 Because that way I can make notes on the book and put a plan together so I can put into action what I have learnt to implement it into my own businesses.

 I work around 60 hours per week, not as a badge of honour but because I really love what I do and growing this business and my new business Gleeson Digital Academy is so rewarding, which can only be achieved by putting the work in.

 I might have to go down to a 4 day week in January 2021 when I start a Master’s Degree in Digital Marketing as that will take up around 15-20 hours per week.
 But by then I will have a project manager to ease my workload so I should be able to juggle everything.

 These tips work for me and it took me a while to get to this stage where I feel that I am much more effective working from home rather than in a traditional office.
 So give a few of these a try and experiment as I am sure that you will find a few things that work for you.